Image

 Teacherpreneur D. Olige pitches her idea to provide behavioral supports to students in the classroom at our inaugural pitch night.

-Teacherpreneur Daven Oglesby reacts to being named the second place winner in 2022.
+Teacherpreneur Saul Calzadilla reacts to being named the first place winner in 2025.

 The second cohort of Teacherpreneurs pose for a group shot following pitch night in 2023.